Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-7.md

 We can do something like this:

-We make an infinite list of third powers, chop them off when they\'re greater than 10000, then sum them.
+We make an infinite list of third powers, chop them off when they're greater than 10000, then sum them.

 ```hs